Lambda123Design/Computer_Vision_Skills/README.md

 ## Different ways to create neural network: Function (Functional API - Flexible, harder to interpret), Sequential (Sequential API - nn.Sequential).
 There are also different ways to define neural networks in PyTorch.
 The Functional API is a flexible approach where we directly define operations on tensors, allowing for more customization.
 The Sequential API is a structured approach where layers are stacked in a linear order using torch.nn.Sequential, making it simpler to define straightforward models.

+## We need to convert NumPy Arrays to Tensors in order to do prediction for our Linear Regression Model with Pytorch Components Project

 **Table of Contents:**